ACS International School, Egham

 This non-sectarian and non-selective co-ed day school for kids aged 3-18 is set on a 21-acre site just down the road from the Royal Holloway, and a short hop from the Saville Gardens and Great Windsor Park.
 ACS Egham is an International Baccalaureate world school – and one of four in the ACS stable.
 The others are in Cobham, Hillingdon and Doha.
 It’s the only school in the UK to offer all four IB programmes: Primary Years, Middle Years, Diploma and IB Career-related Programmes.

-The school teaches children from what in the UK we would call the nursery years right up to the upper 6th – or in ACS International speak: Pre-School to the IB Diploma (12th Grade).
+The school teaches children from what in the UK we would call the nursery years right up to the Upper Sixth – or in ACS International speak: Pre-School to the IB Diploma (12th Grade).
 There’s very much a worldly vibe to the school – not surprising when you consider that more than 60 different nationalities are represented among the students.
 There are currently around 600 students, of which 25 per cent are British and 11 per cent are American.
 It’s a fairly itinerant population, with most kids averaging between four and seven years at the school.

-Of the British kids, many have lived internationally and returned to the UK (expats will often move to the area because of the school), but the school has also been catching the attention of local families looking for an alternative for their children’s education.
+Of the British kids, many have lived internationally and returned to the UK (expats will often move to the area because of the school), but the school has also been catching the attention of local families looking for an alternative to traditional British schools for their children’s education.
 Kids are bussed in from as far as Richmond, Chiswick and Hammersmith, Woking, Weybridge, Camberley, Wokingham and Maidenhead.

 Education itself is also split between the Lower School, Middle School and High School with five buildings for the Upper School and three for the Lower School (reception to year 7).
 There’s also a nursery for the littlies.